 That principle holds true for project management as well.
 It’s important to spend the necessary time during the due diligence and up-front work needed for a project to save lots of time down the road.
 Nowhere is this more important than when it comes to estimating a project.
 This is important for a number of reasons:

 - Maintains Your Bottom Line: If your company does work for clients on a fixed fee basis then it will be important for your estimates to be accurate in order to maintain your profitability.“Fixed Fee” Budgets and their close relatives, “Not To Exceed” Budgets are when you scope out the size of the project and then commit to a certain fee or highest amount for the work to be complete.Regardless of the project management technology you use, it’s up to you to keep the time that is spent on these projects within these agreed amounts.What if you can’t?
 Then typically your company will have to absorb the additional time and expense that is incurred on behalf of the project.

-- Few Clients Have Open Checkbooks: It’s important to do thorough expense management on projects and using project management technology for the sake of the clients budget as well.
+- Few Clients Have Open Checkbooks: It’s important to do thorough expense management on projects and using project management technology can help.
 In the past, you could find a client that was willing to pay on a Time and Materials basis for a project without a clear end in sight.Those days have changed.
 Clients no longer have an open checkbook that you can bill time against.
 They expect an accurate estimate of the amount of money they can expect to pay on this project before they decide to move forward.